smals-belgium/shared-referral-prescription-webcomponent/CONTRIBUTING.md

 Start the MAGS application, click on the menu item and the component should be displayed :)

 # Push to github
-Run npm run push:github in a bash terminal
+Run npm run push:github in a bash terminal.